Skip to content

 GMGs are meant to be small.
 If we receive more forms than spots, we might not be able to accept all who request to join.
 We will accept 25-40 members depending on facilitator availability.

-The GMS uses the circle methods where each group of 3-5 participants (mentees) meet with 1 facilitator (mentor) over the course of an 8-week period.
+The GMS uses the circle methods where each group of 3-5 participants (mentees) meet with 1 – 2 facilitators (mentors)

 Yes, in your request form, you can select all the groups you are interested in.
 However, if you are accepted into the program, you will be assigned to just one.